bank8426/try-express-mongodb/README.md

   - dayjs - as a date and time library for date comparison and formatting dates and times

   - cookie-parser - as a middleware for a cookie parsing tool.
-Added follow a tutorial video and does nothing in this project since we use a JWT token in the `Authorization` header.
+Added to follow a tutorial video, and does nothing in this project since we use a JWT token in the `Authorization` header.

-    - But there are use cases in security when implement `frontend` side
+    - But there are use cases in security when implementing the `frontend` side

       - Use `HTTP only cookie` to store JWT token instead of storing it in `localStorage` to prevent `XSS attack`